lh3/bgt/README.md

 curl -s 'http://bgtdemo.herokuapp.com/?t=CHROM,POS,END,REF,ALT,AC/AN&f=(AC>1)&r=20'
 ```
 For the last query, the last line is "*", indicating the result is incomplete.
 Note that this web app is using Heroku's free tier.
-It uses one CPU only and is
+It is restricted to one CPU
-put to sleep when the app is idle.
-Heroku also forces free app to sleep for "6
+only and put to sleep when the app is idle.
+There is an overhead of wakeup.
-hours in a 24 hour period".
-I don't know how exactly this works.
+Heroku also forces free apps to sleep for "6 hours in a 24 hour period".
+I
+don't know how exactly this works.

 #### Run BGT locally
 ```sh